AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/sfdc-sync-converting-a-lead-into-a-contact-in-salesforce.md

 ---
 unique-page-id: 2953465
-description: SFDC Sync: Converting a Lead into a Contact in Salesforce - Marketo Docs - Product Documentation
+description: SFDC Sync -Converting a Lead into a Contact in Salesforce - Marketo Docs - Product Documentation
-title: SFDC Sync: Converting a Lead into a Contact in Salesforce
+title: SFDC Sync -Converting a Lead into a Contact in Salesforce
 ---

 # SFDC Sync: Converting a Lead into a Contact in Salesforce {#sfdc-sync-converting-a-lead-into-a-contact-in-salesforce}